rdesmond/CryptoPeek/README.md

 ### This is a final working project of CodingNomads Thailand 2018 Cohort

-#### API + MVC application to monitor, predict and alert users on various CrytoCurrency prices
+#### API + MVC application to monitor, predict and alert users on various CryptoCurrency prices

 ##### Technologies Used:
 * Apache Tomcat